 Linear business practices follow a model that leads to resource exploitation, as well as excessive pollution and waste.
 The circular economy disrupts these systems by operating on principles that design out waste and pollution, keep products in use, and regenerate natural systems.
 In the Lower Mainland, the circular economy is gaining momentum with a growing number of circular businesses.
 However, both entrepreneurs and intrapreneurs within existing businesses lack easy access to necessary support and resources to allow them to seamlessly and efficiently transition to circular business models.

 Vancity and the Vancouver Economic Commission are both committed to supporting the transition to an inclusive, low-carbon circular economy in Greater Vancouver.
 They engaged a team of students in the Advanced Diploma in Sustainable Business Leadership to develop a database of circular resources and supports suitable for businesses at all stages of development.
-The team was also asked to identify any significant resource gaps that need addressing and to recommend how the database of circular resources should be maintained, by which organization, and on what platform.
+The team was also asked to identify any significant resources gaps that need addressing and to recommend how the database of circular resources should be maintained, by which organization, and on what platform.

 Food Services: Single-use items vs. reusables